shahidul034/Database-Lab-Tutorial/README.md

 ![alt text](https://github.com/shahidul034/database-project/blob/master/DIAGRAM%20PIC/p3.png)
 ![alt text](https://github.com/shahidul034/database-project/blob/master/DIAGRAM%20PIC/P4.png)
 ![alt text](https://github.com/shahidul034/database-project/blob/master/DIAGRAM%20PIC/p2.png)
-## First, we check the existing table in our database.
+## Checking the existing table in database.
 ```
 select table_name from user_tables;
 ```

 ![alt text](https://github.com/shahidul034/database2k19/blob/main/DIAGRAM%20PIC/show_table_name.png)

-It shows that we have already two tables in my database.
-We need to drop those database for fresh start.
-You can use this command for dropping any database.
+It shows that we already have two tables in my database.
+So we need to drop those tables from the database for a fresh start.
+You can use this command to drop any table.
 ```
 drop table department;
 drop table course;
 ```
 First, we create the table "dept".
-Here, we can see primary key is dept_id.
-Because, it can uniquely identify the each in the table.
+Here, we can see that the primary key is dept_id because it uniquely identifies each row in the table.
 ```
 Create table dept(
 dept_id number(20),